Amalija Knavs, mother of former first lady Melania Trump, dies at 78

 - Oops!Something went wrong.Please try again later.

-Amalija Knavs, the mother of former first lady Melania Trump, has died, Melania Trump said on social media Tuesday evening.
-Knavs was 78.
+Jan.
+10 (UPI) -- Amalija Knavs, the mother of former first lady Melania Trump, has died at the age of 78.

 "It is with deep sadness that I announce the passing of my beloved mother, Amalija.
-Amalija Knavs was a strong woman who always carried herself with grace, warmth, and dignity," Melania Trump posted to her X account, the platform formerly known as Twitter.
+Amalija Knavs was a strong woman who always carried herself with grace, warmth and dignity," Trump wrote Tuesday in a post on X.